henry2004y/Vlasiator.jl/docs/src/manual.md

 All the functions with identical names as in Matplotlib accept all possible keyword arguments supported by their Matplotlib counterparts, e.g. font width, font size, colormap, etc.

 !!! note
-    The method call to certain axes is not dispatched, e.g. `ax.plot`; as an alternative, one needs to pass `ax` as the third argument to the functions, e.g. `plot(meta, "rho", ax)`!
+    The method call to certain axes is not dispatched, e.g. `ax.plot`; as an alternative, one needs to pass `ax` as the third argument to the functions, e.g. `plot(meta, "rho", ax)`.
+See [Matplotlib's two interfaces](https://aaltoscicomp.github.io/python-for-scicomp/data-visualization/#matplotlib-has-two-different-interfaces) for details.

 - Scalar colored contour for 2D simulation